georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 2.4 Shared module

-`SharedModule` is a place to store all the **reusable components**, directives, pipes, helpers and types used by an app. **No component, directive or anything else from `SharedModule` should depend on any other module, component, provider etc.** There should be **no business logic** implemented by the members of `SharedModule`.
+`SharedModule` is a place to store all the **reusable presentational components**, directives, pipes, helpers and types used by features to create their UI. **No component, directive or anything else from `SharedModule` should depend on any other module, component, provider etc.** There should be **no business logic** implemented by the members of `SharedModule`.
+You should think about `SharedModule` as of a private `node_modules` collection of reusable functionalities.

 Shared module's directories and files are structured like this: